Edith Amituanai: Biography

 Amituanai was born in Auckland in 1980 to parents who had emigrated from Samoa.
 She was raised in Christchurch and now is located in Ranui, West Auckland.

 In 2005, Amituanai completed a Bachelor of Design at Unitec Institute of Technology.
 Amituanai's photography first came to the attention of the art world while she attended Unitec, when her work was included in the Break/Shift exhibition (2004) at the Govett-Brewster Art Gallery.
 Her work was later included in the Lara Strongman book Contemporary New Zealand Photographers (2006), documenting her work as an emerging artist.
 In 2009 she completed her Masters of Fine Arts from Elam School of Fine Arts at the University of Auckland.
 In 2008 she was the first Pasifika artist to be nominated for the Walters Prize for Déjeuner, an exhibition depicting her cousin after a rugby practice session in France.

-In 2015, Amituanai founded ETA (Edith’s Talent Agency), an art project documenting the communities near her local suburb of Ranui.
+In 2015, Amituanai founded ETA (Edith's Talent Agency), an art project documenting the communities near her local suburb of Ranui.
 She is also the arts co-ordinator at Ranui Action Project, a local community development programme.

-2019 was the first survey exhibition of her work at the Adams Art gallery in Wellington curated by Ema Tonga and included over 60 of her photographs.
-Amittuanai received the KLM Paul Huf Award, Amsterdam, and in 2019 Amituanai was appointed a Member of the New Zealand Order of Merit in the 2019 Queen's Birthday Honours, for services to photography and community.
+2019 was the first survey exhibition of her work at the Adam Art Gallery in Wellington curated by Ane Tonga and included over 60 of her photographs.
+Amituanai received the KLM Paul Huf Award, Amsterdam, and in 2019 Amituanai was appointed a Member of the New Zealand Order of Merit in the 2019 Queen's Birthday Honours, for services to photography and community.

 Her artwork is held in the collections of Te Papa (the national museum of New Zealand), Govett-Brewster Art Gallery and the Auckland Art Gallery Toi o Tāmaki.